openhab/openhab-addons/bundles/org.openhab.binding.epsonprojector/README.md

 # Epson Projector Binding

 This binding is compatible with Epson projectors that support the ESC/VP21 protocol over the built-in network (ethernet or Wi-Fi) port, serial port or USB to serial adapter.
-If your projector does not have a built-in networking, you can connect to your projector's serial port via a TCP connection using a serial over IP device or by using`ser2net`.
+If your projector does not have built-in networking, you can connect to your projector's serial port via a TCP connection using a serial over IP device or by using`ser2net`.

 ## Supported Things